HoundStir1007/g9-cd-archiver/budget.md

 - Links are for reference; shop around for best deals!
 - This budget covers core hardware only; all software implementations utilize free/open-source options.
 - The G9 NucBox replaces both the originally planned G6 NucBox and separate Synology NAS, offering significant savings.
 - The integrated solution simplifies setup and maintenance while providing better connectivity (dual 2.5GbE ports).

+**Purchased in 2025:** Unmanaged 8-port gigabit switch for media center expansion (see [Amazon link](https://a.co/d/gJWiib8)).